R-Day tractor rally: SC leaves it to police to decide, says ‘inappropriate’ for court to take a call

 The Supreme Court on Wednesday said that it was up to the Delhi Police to decide whether or not to give permission for the proposed tractor rally by farmers on Republic Day, reported PTI.
 The court was hearing the Centre’s petition seeking an injunction on the proposed rally.

-The bench said it was “inappropriate” for the court to act on the Centre’s plea.
+The bench of Chief Justice SA Bobde and Justices AS Bopanna and V Ramasubramanian said it was “inappropriate” for the court to act on the Centre’s plea.
 The court said it was not for it to pass orders.
 It added that the question of who should be allowed into Delhi to hold protests is a law and order matter that has to be handled by the police and not the court.

+“We see it as irregular and improper to allow or disallow any rally or procession,” said the bench, according to NDTV.
+“The norm is it is police matter.
+The police decides it.
+We are not going to pass the order.”

 At the last hearing on January 18, the court had said that the Delhi Police should decide on the entry of protesting farmers into the Capital as it was a law and order situation.
 Chief Justice of India SA Bobde had said that the Supreme Court was not the first authority in the matter.
 “Does the Supreme Court say as to what are the powers of police and how they will exercise them,” he asked.
 “We are not going to tell you what to do.”